 To avoid injury from current that jumps (arcing injury), poles and ladders should not be used near high-voltage power lines.

 First the person must be separated from the current’s source.
 The safest way to do so is to shut off the current—for example, by throwing a circuit breaker or switch or by disconnecting the device from an electrical outlet.
-No one should touch the person until the current has been shut off, particularly if high-voltage lines could be involved.
+No one should touch the person until the current has been shut off.

 High-voltage and low-voltage lines are difficult to distinguish, especially outdoors.
 Shutting off current to high-voltage lines is done by the local power company.
 Many well-meaning rescuers have been injured by electricity when trying to free a person.

 Once the person can be safely touched, the rescuer should check to see if the person is breathing and has a pulse.
-If the person is not breathing and has no pulse, cardiopulmonary resuscitation (CPR) should be started immediately (see Cardiac Arrest : First-Aid Treatment).
+If the person is not breathing and has no pulse, cardiopulmonary resuscitation First-Aid Treatment for Cardiac Arrest Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR) should be started immediately.
 Emergency medical assistance should be called for any person who has more than a minor injury.
 Because the extent of an electrical burn may be deceptive, medical assistance should be sought if any doubt exists regarding severity.

-People with rhabdomyolysis may receive large amounts of fluids given intravenously.
+People with rhabdomyolysis are usually given large amounts of fluids intravenously.